Chand7577/SocialBook/README.md

 # SocialBook

 **SocialBook** is a full-featured social media web application built with Django, Tailwind CSS, and custom styling.
-It provides a secure and interactive platform for users to share posts, engage with content, and connect with others.
+It provides a secure and interactive platform for users to share posts, engage with content.

 ## Features